luuquangvu/ha-addons/gemini-fastapi/README.md

 ## Features

 - **Completely Free And Unlimited Use**: Access the latest Gemini models at no cost, just like you do with your browser.
-- **No Google API Key Required**: Accesses Gemini models using only browser cookies.
+- **No Google API Key Required**: Access Gemini models using only browser cookies.
-- **Conversation Persistence**: Retains conversation history across restarts.
+- **Conversation Persistence**: Retain conversation history across restarts.
 - **Google Search Integration**: Provides up-to-date, web-grounded answers.
-- **Multi-modal Support**: Handles text, image, and file inputs.
+- **Multi-modal Support**: Handle text, image, and file inputs.
 - **Flexible Configuration**: Configure via YAML files or environment variables.

 ---